TechnoNexus/crew-ai-demo/README.md

+# LLM Multilevel Agent Demo

+## Steps to run the repo

-poetry install
+1. poetry install

-Create .env file
+2. Create .env file

-Add your keys in .env
+3. Add your keys in .env

-run app/multiagent.py
+4. run app/multiagent.py

-Change the content in the multiagent.py file as per your need
+5. Change the content in the multiagent.py file as per your need